BrandanKeen/hurricane-field-analysis/README.md

     - Live video streaming during intercepts.
     - Real-time weather station data streamed from the vehicle (and eventually deployed VP2 sites) with instantaneous updates and auto-refreshing plots.

-      - ***Update — August 21, 2025***: Custom dashboard for polling real-time weather station data from the vehicle-based station is complete.
+      - ***Update — August 21, 2025***: Custom dashboard for polling real-time data from the vehicle-based station is complete.

 ---